NYCPlanning/gis-lion-archive/README.md

 *******************************

 Every quarter it is required to distribute the latest LION and District files from Production to Archive SDEs, as well as to modify associated layers.
-This script distributes LION and district files across the necessary directories within DCP’s file structure (Archive SDE and M Drive layer metadata).
+This script distributes LION and district files across the necessary directories within DCP’s file structure.

 ### Prerequisites